Heat kernel-based p-energy norms on metric measure spaces: Connected homogeneous p.c.f self-similar sets and their glue-ups

-Next, we introduce the construction of \emph{fractal glue-ups}.
-The definition is adapted from the idea of fractafold in \cite{Strichartz.2006.} but not the same (see \cite{StrichartzTeplyaev2012}).
-Given a compact set $ K\subset \mathbb{R}^d$ and a set $F$ of similitudes on $\mathbb{R}^d$, we can define
+In order to unify the notation for bounded and unbounded fractals, we introduce the concept of \emph{fractal glue-ups}.
+The definition is adapted from the idea of fractafold in \cite{StrichartzTeplyaev2012} although it is not the same.
+Given a compact set $K\subset \mathbb{R}^d$ and a set $F$ of similitudes on $\mathbb{R}^d$, define

-For our study, we need the following additional requirements.
+In this paper, we need the following requirements.